AxonC/university-sdi-project/documentation/trekstar-documentation.md

 ## User Guide
   - [Using Maintenance Mode](#using-maintenance-mode) requires screenshot of the maintenance main menu when remove project is added.
   - User guide details required for when the application is able to manage crew and materials/projects fully.
-  - Update [Using Add Project](#using-add-project) to reflect changes to saving a project.
   - Add back in image that shows keywords when adding a project when this is reimplemented.
   - Change all figure values where text is CHANGEFIGUREVALUE once all images added.
   - Complete [Using Update Project Materials](#using-update-project-materials) once the material id bug has been fixed.
   - Resolve image issue on [Edit Packaging](#edit-packaging) once bugs have been fixed
   - Look into new line for  # # # # headers
-  - Change user guide to include information about the new way to display materials.

 \newpage